isomerpages/sndgo-corp/media-hub/parliament/_posts/2022-07-04-post-Review of use of SMS and Clickable Links (PQ Reply by Senior Minister Teo Chee Hean).md

   citizens from scams perpetrated through the use of links.
 image: /images/og-image/Smart-Nation-OG-Image.jpg
 ---
-## Completion of Review of Use of SMS and Clickable Links for Government Agencies by Smart Nation Digital Government Group
+## Completion of review of use of SMS and clickable links for Government agencies by Smart Nation Digital Government Group

 **Fourteenth Parliament of Singapore – First Session for the Sitting on 4 July 2022**